- Products Offered: Home, Mobile

 It is a mobile medical alert system that comes with a built-in fall detection feature, as well as GPS technology.
 Long story short, it provides users with comfort, independence, and access to help anyone throughout the US.

 This brand is probably the only provider of health gadgets that offers all the features you could ask for.
-Voice extender, emergency lock box, and wall-mounted buttons—you name it—they probably have it available.
+Voice extender, emergency lockbox, and wall-mounted buttons—you name it—Alert1 probably has it available.

 Wall-mounted emergency buttons ($39.95) add a bonus layer of protection.
 In case you aren’t wearing your portable pendant, having such buttons can significantly increase your chances of getting help on time.
 These buttons are completely wireless and waterproof, meaning you can place them in an area where a fall is most likely to occur: the bathroom.